aspose-ocr/Aspose.OCR-Documentation/cpp/developer-reference/performance-optimization/fast-recognition/_index.md

 ## Performance impact

-This method is about **twice as fast** as regular recognition and is recommended for public web applications and mobile devices.
+This function is about **twice as fast** as regular recognition and is recommended for public web applications and mobile devices.

 ## Drawbacks